DP-NMT: Scalable Differentially-Private Machine Translation: Background on Differential Privacy and DP-SGD

 \section{Background on Differential Privacy and DP-SGD}

-\paragraph{Differential Privacy} Originally proposed by \citet{Dwork.Roth.2013}, differential privacy (DP) is a mathematical framework which formally guarantees that the output of a randomized algorithm $\mathcal{M} : \mathcal{X} \rightarrow \mathcal{Y}$ abides by the following inequality in Eqn.~\ref{dp-definition}, for all \textit{neighboring} datasets $x, x' \in \mathcal{X}$, i.e.\ datasets which are identical to one another, with the exception of one data point.
+\paragraph{Differential Privacy} Differential privacy (DP) is a mathematical framework which formally guarantees that the output of a randomized algorithm $\mathcal{M} : \mathcal{X} \rightarrow \mathcal{Y}$ abides by the following inequality in Eqn.~\ref{dp-definition}, for all \textit{neighboring} datasets $x, x' \in \mathcal{X}$, i.e.\ datasets which are identical to one another, with the exception of one data point \citep{Dwork.Roth.2013}

 for all $S \subseteq \mathcal{Y}$.